Neutron-capture elements record the ordered chemical evolution of the disc over time: Introduction

 The empirical characterisation of abundances over time in a reference plane of supernovae contributions, as enabled by large survey data, is the first step of our study.
 The next is interpretation of the trends identified within a theoretical framework.
 The ensemble data that we examine are compared to the predictions of Galactic Chemical Evolution models (GCE), which describe the star formation and chemical enrichment of the interstellar medium in terms of a set of mass conservation equations.
 This technique has been adopted extensively (\citealp[e.g.,][]{Tinsley1980,Matteucci1989,Prantzos1993,Timmes1995,Pagel1997,Chiappini1997,McWilliam1997,Kobayashi2000,Matteucci2016,Kobayashi2020, matteucci2021modelling}).
 It has also led to the development of sophisticated and publicly available software packages (\citealp[e.g.,][]{Andrews2017,Rybizki2017, Philcox2019, Johnson2021}), making this method accessible to many studies aimed at interpreting the chemical evolution of the Milky Way.

 Chemical evolution modelling is challenging.
 There are many uncertainties and even the Solar abundances can not be reproduced under the most flexible of approaches, indicative of inaccuracies in the yields \citep[e.g.][]{Rybizki2017, Blancato2019}.
 Detailed and complex multi-zone frameworks with prescriptions of migration offer perhaps the most theoretically complete approach to reconciling theory with observations (\citealp[e.g.][]{Johnson2021}).
-Yet, under fixed environmental model parameters or simple star formation histories, these do not reproduce the observational distribution in the [$\alpha$/Fe]-[Fe/H] plane.
+Yet, under fixed environmental model parameters or simple star formation histories, these do not reproduce the observed distribution of the Galactic disc in the [Fe/H]-[$\alpha$/Fe] plane.
 Only multi-zone prescriptions with complex star formation histories can reproduce mean chemical trends in the Milky Way's disc and bulge.
 For example, those that include gas infall events, or optimise for star formation delay times and a prescription of bursty star formation \citep[e.g.][]{Matteucci2019,Lian2020,Matteucci2020,Sharma2020,Spitoni2021}.

-We adopt a flexible one-zone modelling approach using the Chempy GCE software \citep[e.g., $Chempy$:][]{Rybizki2017}.
-A flexible framework is core to our goals, which are to identify what model parameters the data are consistent with \citep[e.g.][]{Gutcke2019}.
+Here, we adopt a flexible one-zone modelling approach using the Chempy GCE software \citep[e.g., $Chempy$:][]{Rybizki2017}.
+A flexible framework is core to our goals, which are to identify what GCE model parameters the data are consistent with \citep[e.g.][]{Gutcke2019}.
 Understanding what relations exist both elucidates insight into the source genesis of the elements and quantifies how environmental parameters might vary over the Galaxy's spatial and temporal architecture.
-The elements that we model are [Fe/H], [Mg/Fe] and [Ba/Fe], at different ages.
-The parameters that we constrain are the number of type Ia progenitors, the Star Formation Rate (SFR), the Star Formation Efficiency (SFE) and the high-mass slope of the Initial Mass Function (IMF).
-By modelling our abundance data for three representative and dominant nucleosyntheic channels within a flexible GCE framework, and then exploring the environment parameters over time, we hope to learn about the chemical evolution history of the Galaxy.
+The chemical abundances that we model are [Fe/H], [Mg/Fe] and [Ba/Fe], at different ages.
+The parameters that we set out to constrain are the number of type Ia progenitors, the peak in the Star Formation Rate (SFR), the Star Formation Efficiency (SFE) and the high-mass slope of the Initial Mass Function (IMF).
+By modelling our abundance data for three representative and dominant nucleosyntheic channels (namely, SNIa, SNII, and AGB winds) within a flexible GCE framework, and then exploring the GCE model parameters over time, we hope to learn about the chemical evolution history of the Galaxy.
 This in turn can serve as a test bed for current galaxy formation models.